odeum/odeum-help/docs/specifications.md

 #### Following technologies will be used to solve the problem:

-* A React wrapper component or JavaScript function that connects the visual workspace with an index in the server.
-This component will use native React state (Will be implemented in Redux later if needed)
+* A React wrapper component which couples the visual workspace with an index from a server.
+(ReactJS)
-* A NodeJS server service that describes and exhibits an API and CRUD endpoints to access context sensitive help from a MongoDB database.
-This service is written in NodeJS and driven by either Express or Apache web server.
+* A server API that exhibits indexed help items.
+(PHP)
-* A MongoDB database containing a localized index of web apps connected to the help and an index of the help entries created for the web app seeking help.
+* A database containing an index of apps that have their own indexes with help items (MySQL)
-* A simple form based ODEUM Code Web App applied to create help content in the database for a specific web app.
+* A simple ODEUM React Form to create and edit help items for an app.
+Here you create the content that is going to be shown in the context sensitive help in the ODEUM Code Web App.
+(ReactJS)

 ## API